suusanp/stealth-health/m3/Architechture.md

 ### Scenario 3: Data Input Error Correction

 #### Description
-A user enters incorrect fitness data and wishes to correct it.
+If a user enters incorrect fitness data and wishes to correct it.

 #### Process
 1. **User Action**: The user accesses the data input history through the dashboard.